gondiberto/gondiberto/README.md

 - 👋 Hi, I’m @gondiberto and I'm currently working @Petrobras
-- 👀 I’m a software engineer developing software for about 15 years in several languages.
+- 👀 I’m a software engineer coding for about 15 years in several languages.
 - 🌱 I’m currently learning some technologies like React, Angular, Python, Typescript, NOSQL... and I'm also interested in getting some Data Science skills.
 - 📫 You can reach my on LinkedIn -> https://www.linkedin.com/in/gondiberto-haase-504641184/